dltnexus/dltnexus/docs/architecture.md

-Structure diagrams for core functions of the application.
+# Structure diagrams for core functions of the application #